lance-gg/lance/docs/spaceships.md

 file is called **server.trace** and the client trace files are called **client._n_.trace** where **_n_** is the player's id.

-In our tutorial example, the query-string parameters become options which are passed to the game engine constructor.
-So the client-side trace can be activated from the query string, simply by setting the parameter `&traceLevel=0` on the query string.
+### How to enable traces

-## Configuration Options
+In our tutorial example, the URL's query-string parameters become options which are passed to the game engine constructor.
+So the client-side traces can be activated from the query string, simply by setting the parameter `&traceLevel=0` on the query string.

-Not written yet.
+On the server side traces can be enabled by setting the `traceLevel` option on the `GameEngine`, this option specifies the minimum trace level to record, so by setting this option to 0 you can get all trace messages.